multiversx/mx-api-service/README.md

 1. Run `npm install` in the project directory
 2. Optionally make edits to `config.yaml` or create `config.custom.yaml`
+3. Run `npm run init` in the project directory (to create default plugins structure)

 ## Available Scripts